emilyfiirst/pokedex/README.md

 ## 🧠 Lógica JavaScript

-- `pokemon-model.js` → Define a classe `Pokemon` com os atributos principais.
+- `pokemon-model.js` → Defines the `Pokemon` class with main attributes.
-- `poke-api.js` → Responsável por buscar e converter os dados da API.
+- `poke-api.js` → Handles fetching and converting API data.
-- `main.js` → Controla a renderização e paginação dos Pokémons na interface.
+- `main.js` → Controls rendering and Pokémon pagination in the interface.

 ---

-## 🧑‍💻 Autor
+## 🧑‍💻 Author

-Desenvolvido como projeto educacional para prática de **consumo de APIs** e **renderização dinâmica com JavaScript**.
+Developed as an educational project to practice **API consumption** and **dynamic rendering with JavaScript**.